 What is Jevtana?

-Jevtana (cabazitaxel) is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Jevtana is a prescription cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Do not use Jevtana if you are pregnant.
-It could harm the unborn baby.
-You should not use this medication if you are allergic to cabazitaxel, or if you have liver disease, low white blood cell counts, or an allergy to any medicine that contains polysorbate 80.
-You should not breast-feed while you are receiving Jevtana.
+You should not use Jevtana if you have severe liver disease, low white blood cell counts, or an allergy to any medicine that contains polysorbate 80.

 You should not use Jevtana if you are allergic to cabazitaxel, or if you have: